paolodellorti/Node.js-Project/README.md

 <br>

-Let's create the database *reportsDb*!
+Let's create the database *reportsDb*.
 Open a terminal in project's main folder and type
 ```
 sequelize db:create
 ```